So you want a big overland expedition truck?

 Most of the time people buy them just so they can get in that nice little place to camp, not really off roading but just getting out of the way.
 We do it all the time, hiding around the back of a dune or just driving a hundred meters to the side of a river, then you are out of sight ready for a peaceful night, but be warned this can catch you out.
 I bet that these drivers thought they were driving through/ over was nothing.

-but maybe you will not do that and just stick to graveled roads at worst, this brings me onto
+but maybe you will not do that and just stick to graveled roads at worst, this brings me onto the fact that even a road can be lethal to a heavy vehicle.

 Myth two

-They never break. well sorry but yes they do and they are bigger and harder to fix on your own.
+They never break. well sorry, but yes they do and they are bigger and harder to fix on your own.

-Granted a well maintained truck is not like some normal 4×4 they are built to last, but at some point they will break.
+Granted a well-maintained truck is not like some normal 4×4 they are built to last, but at some point they will break.

 If you are lucky then the worst problem you have is tyres.
 You still have to change tyres , and the bigger the truck the bigger the tyre, a steel 22″ wagon rim will take two strong men to pick up, add a tyre to it and you …. well you get the idea, even if you don’t get the puncture in a tough place like this its’ still a big job.